What is impetigo?

 What does impetigo look like?

-Impetigo can appear – anywhere, but is most common on exposed areas of skin such as the face (around the nose and mouth) and on the hands.
+Impetigo can appear anywhere but is most common on exposed areas of skin such as the face (around the nose and mouth) and on the hands.
 It starts as a rash of small, pus-filled blisters.
 These tend to break easily to leave round oozing patches covered with yellow or brownish crusts.
-The patches are small at first (e.g. half a centimeter or so across), but slowly get bigger.
-Bacteria are easily spread, and new lesions can develop at other sites away from the original infection.
+The patches are small at first (for example, half a centimeter or so across), but slowly get bigger.
+Bacteria are easily spread via contact and new patches can develop at other sites away from the original infection.

 Impetigo may also present with sore, intact blisters.
-This is known as bullous impetigo, and is less common.
+This is known as bullous impetigo, which is less common and should prompt urgent assessment by a medical professional.
 As the patches clear up, their crusts fall off and the areas heal without leaving scars, although there may be temporary redness or altered pigmentation.

 How will impetigo be diagnosed?

-Your doctor or nurse will make the diagnosis on the way the rash looks, and will check to see if it has come up on top of another skin condition, such as scabies.
-A swab from the affected area may be sent to the laboratory to see which germ is causing the impetigo and which antibiotic is most likely to help; however, treatment should not wait until the results are received.
-If you are getting recurrent episodes of impetigo, your doctor may take a swab from your nose to see if bacteria are present there causing the re – infected episodes.
+Your doctor or nurse will make the diagnosis on the way the rash looks and will check to see if it has come up on top of another skin condition, such as scabies.
+Treatment will be started immediately to avoid delay.
+For impetigo that is worsening or if you are getting recurrent episodes of impetigo, your doctor may consider taking a skin swab and a swab from your nose to see if bacteria are present there causing the re – infected episodes.

 Can impetigo be cured?